 Hormoz Shariat, a devout Muslim in Iran, came to the U.S. in 1979 to earn a PhD in Artificial Intelligence from USC.
 Following the Iranian Revolution, his 16-year-old brother, Hamraz, was arrested and executed by the government in the 1980s.
 Shariat was consumed by hatred and a desire for revenge.
 But after encountering our Lord Jesus, he experienced a radical "heart transplant."
 God replaced his hatred with deep love for the Iranian people, including his family's persecutors.
 He writes, "...the theology of the cross is the theology of relinquishing rights.
 On the cross, Jesus did not demand His rights; He submitted His rights; He submitted His life so that His enemies could find life.
 I realized that if I wanted to follow a crucified Lord, I had to crucify my own right to revenge."
 Dr. Shariat eventually left his successful career in AI and founded Iran Alive Ministries in 2001, which uses satellite TV to broadcast the gospel into Iran and reaches at least 7 million people daily.
-He has no physical building or political power, yet his conviction that there is power in weakness in following our crucified Lord gives him such an influence.
+He has no physical building or political power, yet his conviction that there is power in weakness in following our crucified Lord gives him a tremendous influence.
+He identifies as a slave to Christ, setting aside personal safety and professional prestige to obey a higher King.
+Our Lord Jesus has given him a vision of a future Iran transformed by the love of Christ.
 His story tells us that no area of our human experience, not even deep trauma, is exempt from the obedience of faith.